Buyer Beware. Craigslist Cautionary Tales

 This particular piano scammer actually used a photo of another piano from sale at a dealer to post on Craigslist.
-Try using the right click and google search for the image before you buy a piano that doesn't exist!
+Try using the right click and google search for the image to see where the piano is actually for sale before you buy a piano that doesn't exist!

 "Free Pianos" = Kindling